Smoke 'Em If You Got 'Em (The Reverend Horton Heat album)

-It is occasionally used by live performers as part of a repartee bidding goodnight to an audience or introducing the last or next to last song of the night.

 Critical reception

 Trouser Press called the album "fresh but mild," writing that the band "never really cut loose."
 MusicHound Rock: The Essential Album Guide wrote that the album "shows RHH before it grew out of its kitchy [sic] phase."
 (The New) Rolling Stone Album Guide called it "entirely derivative ... but it's also got plenty of verve and a touch of wit."